lubuntu-team/manual/source/2/2.4/2.4.2/Featherpad.rst

    featherpad

 from the command line.
-The icon for Featherpad looks like a pad of paper with a feather on it.
+The icon for Featherpad looks like a pad of paper with a blue feather on it.